-Toronto is Canada’s largest city, a vibrant metropolis bustling with more than 5.5 million people.
+Learn English in Toronto, Canada’s largest city, and a vibrant metropolis bustling with more than 5.5 million people.
 This culturally diverse and fascinating city is made up of many unique neighbourhoods.
 No matter where you are, there is something for everyone – from business, to arts, fashion, culture, film, sports and music.
 If you like exploring the outdoors you’re also in luck.
 Take a sail boat to the Toronto Islands, enjoy a picnic in High Park, visit the spectacular Niagara Falls, or discover the city’s hidden gems along one of the many walking or bike trails.

 M5G 2H6 Canada